I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfwdm/ns-wudfwdm-_po_fx_device_v2.md

 A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450931">ComponentIdleStateCallback</a> callback routine that is implemented by the device driver.

+`DevicePowerRequiredCallback`

+A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450949">DevicePowerRequiredCallback</a> callback routine that is implemented by the device driver.

+`DevicePowerNotRequiredCallback`

+A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450946">DevicePowerNotRequiredCallback</a> callback routine that is implemented by the device driver.

+`PowerControlCallback`

+A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a> callback routine that is implemented by the device driver.

+`DeviceContext`

+A pointer to a caller-allocated device context.
+This pointer is passed as a parameter to each driver-implemented callback function that is pointed to by this structure.
+The device driver uses this context to store information about the current power state of the device.
+This context is opaque to PoFx.

+`ComponentCount`

+The number of elements in the <b>Components</b> array.
+Additionally, this member specifies the number of components in the device.

 `Components`

 This member is the first element in an array of one or more <a href="..\wudfwdm\ns-wudfwdm-_po_fx_component_v2.md">PO_FX_COMPONENT</a> elements.
 If the array contains more than one element, the additional elements immediately follow the <b>PO_FX_DEVICE</b> structure.
 The array contains one element for each component in the device.
 The Fx power state of each component can be controlled independently of the Fx power states of the other components in the device.
 The <b>ANYSIZE_ARRAY</b> constant is defined to be 1 in the Ntdef.h header file.

-`DeviceContext`

-A pointer to a caller-allocated device context.
-This pointer is passed as a parameter to each driver-implemented callback function that is pointed to by this structure.
-The device driver uses this context to store information about the current power state of the device.
-This context is opaque to PoFx.

-`DevicePowerNotRequiredCallback`

-A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450946">DevicePowerNotRequiredCallback</a> callback routine that is implemented by the device driver.

-`DevicePowerRequiredCallback`

-A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450949">DevicePowerRequiredCallback</a> callback routine that is implemented by the device driver.

-`PowerControlCallback`

-A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a> callback routine that is implemented by the device driver.

-`Version`

-The version number of this structure.
-If the driver will register for performance state support with PoFx, set this member to <b>PO_FX_VERSION_V2</b>.
-Otherwise, set this member to <b>PO_FX_VERSION_V1</b>.

 ## Remarks
 To register a device with PoFx, a driver calls the <a href="..\wdm\nf-wdm-pofxregisterdevice.md">PoFxRegisterDevice</a> routine and supplies, as a parameter, a pointer to a <b>PO_FX_DEVICE</b> structure that describes the device.